Aperçu On The Beer Cookery Of Alsace

 Colin and Potel-Jehl list about 20 dishes of this type.
 Some are clearly creations of a new cuisine, such as lobster with beer and parsley sauce as amongst other things, lobster is hardly native to the region.
 Another example is a composed butter using chopped lettuce and hop flowers, intended as a spread.
 Yet another is surely escargots cooked with beer, chanterelle mushrooms and crème fraiche.
 Escargots are typically Alsatian, and so is cream with beer – the combination is used in the region’s chicken-and-beer dish – but using the sauce with escargots is a more recent idea.

-On the other hand, a number of the recipes evoke the age-old farmhouse more than the gleaming kitchens of multi-starred restaurants.
-Beer soup, for example, whose very name tells the tale: “Soupe paysanne à la bière“.
-Or fried carp where the batter incorporates beer.
-Rabbit with beer, and also fresh ham hock cooked with cherry-beer, are further examples.
-In the last one, cherry, vs. ordinary, beer seems the only new element and really that is not so novel: one can imagine that the housewives of old Alsace might throw cherries or plums in a dish like this, the area is famous for orchard fruits.
+On the other hand, a number of the recipes evoke the battered old farmhouse more than the gleaming kitchens of multi-starred restaurants.
+A beer soup, for example, whose French name tells the tale: “Soupe paysanne à la bière“.
+Or, fried carp where the batter incorporates beer.
+Rabbit with beer, and fresh ham hock cooked in a cherry-beer, are further examples.
+In the last one, cherry vs. ordinary beer seems the only new element but really that is not so novel.
+One can imagine the housewives of old Alsace threw in surplus cherries or plums in a dish like this, after all the region is famous for orchard fruits.

-On a visit to a beer museum in nearby Lorraine in the late 1980s, I had the same dish cooked with Jenlain beer or La Choulette (not the cherry version!), in Stenay, a former garrison town.
-It was very similar to the one in La Bière En Alsace, and similar dishes exist in the Nord-Pas-de-Calais and indeed in Quebec in my own country.
+On a visit to a beer museum in adjoining Lorraine in the late 1980s I had this same dish cooked with Jenlain beer or La Choulette (not the cherry version!).
+It was in Stenay, a former garrison town.
+The dish was very similar to one in La Bière En Alsace, and similar dishes exist in the Nord-Pas-de-Calais and indeed in Quebec in Canada.
 The rabbit with beer is a standby in Lille and surrounding areas and into Belgium.
 Versions exist also in England and other countries.

-I think likely the chefs who provided the recipes for La Bière En Alsace drew on ancestral or local knowledge of beer in cooking, but also devised new recipes to broaden the ingredients and present a wider range of dishes.
+I think it likely the chefs who provided the recipes for La Bière En Alsace drew on ancestral or local knowledge of beer in cooking, but also devised new recipes with novel ingredients to present a wider range of dishes.

-Copyrighted between 1977 and 1985, three slim volumes appeared called Gastronomie Alsacienne, published by Editions S.A.E.P.
-Despite the grand-sounding term gastronomy – at least to English ears it is – these books, according to the introduction in the first volume, contain dishes drawn from “a long family tradition”.
-In the third volume, it is explained that its recipes were taken from old collections in the back of the drawer or from the memories of older relations of the authors.
+Copyrighted between 1977 and 1985, three slim volumes appeared entitled Gastronomie Alsacienne, published by Editions S.A.E.P.
+Despite the grand-sounding term gastronomy – at least to English ears it is – these books, according to the introduction, feature dishes from “a long family tradition”.
+In the third volume, it is explained the recipes were taken from old manuscripts in the back of a drawer or supplied from the memories of older relations of the authors.
 The books therefore stress that authentic regional dishes are offered, not new creations, and everything in their composition suggests this is so.
 The same applies to the photography of the dishes, all presented in a rustic setting with appropriate tableware.